MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

     ![Reports folder](media/release-notes/reports-folder.png)

      >[!NOTE]
-     >There is always only one folder seen with this naming convention.
-If DPM >is upgraded from a previous version, the previous folder might still >exist,  but you can’t open it.
+     > You can see only one folder with this naming convention.
+If DPM is upgraded from a previous version, the previous folder might still exist, but you can’t open it.

 3. Select and open the **DPMReports_\<GUID>** folder.
 The individual report files are displayed.